Child braces: When to see an orthodontist and treatment time frames

 Phase I treatment happens at ages 6 to 10.
 At this age a child has a mixture of adult and baby teeth.
 It is important for the child to be assessed by a specialist orthodontist so that any dental anomalies can be corrected and optimal conditions can be set up to enable adult teeth to erupt correctly in teenage years.
 Whether it be correction of cross-bites for function, monitoring facial growth or guidance of permanent teeth and space maintenance, it is fair to say that Phase I treatment with braces can take anywhere from 12 to 15 months.

-With any orthodontic work, though, successful completion of both Phase I and Phase II braces treatments depends on a combined effort between the orthodontist and the patient.
-Factors that may alter treatment lengths include making regular visits to the orthodontist every 6 to 8 weeks, maintaining the braces in good condition, eating suitable foods to prevent breakages, wearing elastics as instructed and diligently sticking to a cleaning regimen.
+With any orthodontic work, successful completion of both Phase I and Phase II child braces treatments depend on a combined effort between the orthodontist and the patient.
+Factors that may alter treatment lengths include making regular visits to the orthodontist every 6 to 8 weeks, maintaining the good condition of braces, eating suitable foods to prevent breakages, wearing elastics as instructed and diligently sticking to a cleaning regimen.

 The answer is that retainers really should be a lifelong commitment.
 Teeth have a natural tendency to move as part of the ageing process.
 This is because teeth are held by ligaments that sit in the bone, and these ligaments have memory.
 If retainers are not used, newly aligned teeth will revert to their original position over time.
 Whether the patient wears a fixed retainer or a removable night retainer, it is important for the orthodontist to continue to monitor this phase even after treatment is finished.
 Here at Smile Solutions, all of our specialist orthodontists continue to monitor patients for two years after any completed orthodontic treatment.

 So when you and your child have your initial consultation with an orthodontist, you will now be prepared for the fact that treatment lengths can vary.
-At Smile Solutions our Dental Board–registered specialist orthodontists will discuss with you the right treatment for your child and the expected treatment time.
+At Smile Solutions our Dental Board of registered specialist orthodontists will discuss with you the right treatment for your child and the expected treatment time.